Peakboard/peakboard-templates.github.io/_templates/Corporate-Digital-Signage-Canteen/en.md

 ### Administration via the web interface
 Alternatively, you can also manage the runtimes via the web interface, **if you already have a box**.
 This web interface is a web page that you can access by clicking on 'Manage / Upload' in the 'Home' tab of the Peakboard Designer.
 In the dialog, select the desired box (you must have already loaded the visualization onto a box).
 Now click on the button 'Web Interface'.
 You can learn more about the web interface [here](https://help.peakboard.com/misc/de-web.html).
 For the login, the login data delivered with the box are required.
 You will then see a screenshot of your currently running visualization and the variables on the right side.
 Click on the desired variable and adjust the value.

+### Image credits
+These are the links to the images used for the background of the visualization. https://unsplash.com/ is a very interesting project which offers a lot of free usable pictures in high quality. /photos/ykThMylLsbY, /photos/H5Hj8QV2Tx4, /photos/uVPV_nV17Tw, /photos/MqT0asuoIcU, /photos/5KS7T3Gs3CA, /photos/9J7sHieVFi0, /photos/8Nc_oQsc2qQ.